Pluteus cervinus Fawn Pluteus Shipley Country Park,

 cap.
 Scaley raised patches.
 Slightly broader at base.
 Two in grass

 beneath oak tree.
-Awaiting identification
+Not identified

 Scleroderma verrucosum (possibly) The Old Wood, Bunny,